 Once you know what pages you want to include, it’s time to create a navigation structure.

-This is simply the way you arrange links and menu bars to help users find the information they need.
+This is simply how you arrange links and menu bars to help users find the information they need.
 Simple, easy-to-use navigation creates a great experience for your users.

 To start, split your pages up into groups.
 The main group should include links to your most important pages.
 These links go on the main menu bar.